TenzinJam/TailWind/notes.md

 [] If you do not specify the input file by adding "-i" in your script for build-css, then it will not work.
 The console will remind you to add "-i" in your script, and you should, because some tutorials will not have this additional "-i".
 I ran into a bug because this and got it resolved it as soon as I added the "-i"

+[] tailwind does not come with icons, so we need to use an external library.
+In this tutorial we get to choose our icons from heroicons.